RATHAN005/RATHAN005/README.md

-- 👋 Hi, I’m @RATHAN005
+- 👋 Hi, I’m RATHAN
-- 👀 I’m interested in computer related stuffs
+-  👀 I’m interested in computer hardware technology
 - 🌱 I’m currently learning python,HTML,CSS,JS
-- ⚡ pc builder
+- ⚡ PC builder

 <!---
 RATHAN005/RATHAN005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.